rotuna/pandas/doc/source/cookbook.rst

 Fill Handle
 ***********

-Create a series of numbers in a DataFrame.
+Create a series of numbers following a set pattern in a certain set of cells.

 .. ipython:: python